-Six months on, we’ve finally been given an update on series three – even if it’s not a particularly helpful one.
+Six months on, we were given an update on series three – but not a particularly helpful one.

 Season two’s cinematographer Erik Messerschmidt recently said that he doesn’t know what’s next for the show, but is hoping for a third season.

 “I’ve heard things are on hold for a little bit.
 We’ll see.
 Who knows?” he told Collider.
 “But it would be an honour to go back.”

 “I love working with David and adore the cast and the crew, and it’s been an incredible period of my life for certain,” he continued.
 “I’ve been really blessed to have the opportunity to work on it and contribute to it.
 It’s been particularly important and poignant in my career.
 But yeah, I don’t know.
 I don’t know what’s going on.”

 With David Finch busy working on his film Mank and animated series Love, Death and Robots, it doesn’t look as if Mindhunter season three will be gracing our screens in the near future despite The Hollywood Reporter‘s reports that Fincher had five seasons of the series mapped out.